beameio/beame-sdk/README.md

 ## Beame.io network diagram

-Please note, that this is a diagram, designed to help understand how the service works.
-What's critical to understand that beame SSL proxies are transparent, data passes thru them without being touched.
+Please note, that this diagram, was designed to show how the service works.
+Important to understand, that beame SSL proxies are transparent, data passes thru them without being touched.

 ![Network diagram](readme-net-diag-small.png)